 I have utilised a suite of analytical instrumentation, e.g., Isotope Ratio Mass Spectrometer (IRMS) coupled with (via Conflo and Dual-Inlet) Gas Chromatography Mass Spectrometer (GCMS), Kiel IV Carbonate Device, Organic Elemental Analyzer, and Gas Bench to generate such proxy-based records for paleoenvironmental reconstruction.

-Currently, I am working on multiple fluvial and the lacustrine system to decipher the effect of past climate change on the prehistoric humans in India and Malaysia.
-Apart from the paleoenvironmental reconstruction, I am also working to establish the modern calibration of compound-specific carbon and hydrogen isotopic values with respect to changing elevation gradient, pCO2, precipitation and temperature in the Himalaya.
+Currently, I am working on multiple desert, fluvial and the lacustrine system to decipher the effect of past climate change on the prehistoric humans in India, Saudi Arabia and Malaysia.
+Apart from the paleoenvironment reconstruction, I am establishing the modern calibration of compound-specific carbon and hydrogen isotopic values with respect to changing elevation gradient, pCO2, precipitation and temperature in the Himalaya.
 These calibrations study would be useful to infer the past climate variability in high altitude regions.

-I will be working on reconstructing paleoclimate, paleovegetation and paleofire conditions during the Paleolithic phases of the Indian subcontinent during my postdoctoral tenure.
+I am working on reconstructing paleoclimate, paleovegetation and paleofire during the Paleolithic phases of the Indian subcontinent and Saudi Arabia.

 I received my Master of Science (MS) degree in Geological Sciences from IISER Kolkata (2016) with specialisation in Stable Isotope Geochemistry and Paleoclimate reconstruction.
 I completed my B.Sc.
 (Hons) in Geology from the University of Delhi (2013), India.